Japan consumers cautious about economy and prices

 Abe, whose party surged to power in a lower house election in December, pressed the Bank of Japan to set higher inflation target and adopt bolder monetary policy to beat deflation.
 Most of the people surveyed responded before the election.

-The government approved on Tuesday a 13.1 trillion yen ($147.8 billion) extra budget, which includes 10.3 trillion yen in economic stimulus spending to spur growth and end nagging deflation.
+The government approved on Tuesday a 13.1 trillion yen (92.1 billion pounds) extra budget, which includes 10.3 trillion yen in economic stimulus spending to spur growth and end nagging deflation.

 A separate quarterly survey by the central bank showed on Friday that 53 percent of the respondents expect prices to rise a year from now, down from 62 percent in the September survey.
 Of the total, 38 percent expect prices to remain largely unchanged a year from now, while nearly 8 percent see them falling.